WRIT-FM: 95.7 BIG FM

 The station rebranded as "95.7 BIG FM, Milwaukee's Greatest Hits" at midnight on September 10, 2015.
 No changes in WRIT's existing format, playlist or call letters were made.
 "Cool Change" by Little River Band was the final song under the old branding, leading into "Big Time" by Peter Gabriel to inaugurate "BIG FM".

 After the Christmas season in 2018, WRIT shifted its playlist in a heavily 80s direction with the new slogan "80s and More", and including the addition of 90s tracks, though 70s (and a reduced 60s selection, along with a very small number of 2000s tracks) remained a part of the playlist.
-The move was made to retain listeners of sister station 97.3 WRNW after that station's aforementioned flip, along with some WRNW personalities moving to various WRIT shifts.
+The move was made to retain listeners of sister station WRNW after that station's aforementioned flip, along with some WRNW personalities moving to various WRIT shifts.

 Packers and Badgers

 WRIT-FM became the Milwaukee FM flagship for the Green Bay Packers Radio Network, along with the Badgers for a second time, in the middle of the 2025 season.
-Co-owned 97.3 WRNW, the Milwaukee home for both teams, ended its sports format on October 13.
-It took on the former adult contemporary format and intellectual property of 93.3 WLDB.
-That station is being sold to the Educational Media Foundation, with WRNW's former sports format moving to an online-exclusive stream.
+WRNW, the Milwaukee home for both teams, ended its sports format on October 13, as it took on the former adult contemporary format and intellectual property of WLDB, which was being sold to the Educational Media Foundation.
+(Concurrent with the flip, WRNW's former sports format moved to an online-exclusive stream.)

-Because iHeartMedia continues to hold the rights to Packers and Badgers games, WRIT-FM became the home of both teams in Milawukee.
+Because iHeartMedia continues to hold the rights to Packers and Badgers games, WRIT-FM became the home of both teams in Milwaukee.